inspire-helsinki-2019/challenge/docs/tools.md

   content: ""
 ---
 # Tools and data for the challenge teams
+Tools and datasets listed on this page are provided for the Inspire Helsinki Data Challenge teams free of charge either permanently or for the duration of the Data Challenge.
+Some of the tools may require additional registration or vouchers made available to the registered teams.

 * [ArcGIS for developers](#arcgis-for-developers)
 * [INSPIRE Geoportal](#inspire-geoportal)
 * [European Data Portal](#european-data-portal)